natverse/nat/cran-comments.md

-# nat 1.8.23
+# nat 1.8.24

-This submission fixes a bug noted by Kurt Hornik relating to comparison of a double value with a numeric_version object.
-It also updates an external URL referenced in the documentation that has recently been moved.
+This submission fixes a test failure noted by Prof Brian Ripley occasioned by the recent igraph 2.0 release.

 With many thanks,